Deploy the Smart Contract

 • Select Injected Web3 as the environment (this will connect Remix to MetaMask).

-• Ensure MetaMask is connected to the XRPL EVM network.
+• Ensure MetaMask is connected to the correct network, whichever you chose above.

 • Click Deploy, approve the transaction in MetaMask, and wait for the contract to be deployed.